 How a discounter holds its ground in the Swiss food market

 Whether in the form of neighbourhood shopping or delivery to the doorstep, proximity to consumers is becoming increasingly important, as the pandemic has shown.
-Mario Irminger, CEO of the discounter Denner, outlines the conclusions he has drawn from this in a video interview and at the GDI Retail Summit, which takes place this September.
+Mario Irminger, CEO of the discounter Denner, outlined the conclusions he has drawn from this in a video interview and at the GDI Retail Summit.

 As a local supplier, Swiss discounter Denner was one of the few companies to benefit from the coronavirus pandemic.
 Shopping locally really took off, because of travel restrictions and more people working from home.
 Stores selling everyday goods did not have to close, and they included the 800 Denner outlets.